Augmented Sliced Wasserstein Distances: Proof of the Lemma 1 Appendices

-which implies $p_{\mu_2}\equiv p_{\nu_2}$ as $g(x_0)=g(y_0)$.
+which implies $\mu_2\equiv \nu_2$ as $g(x_0)=g(y_0)$.

-From Equations (\ref{srt_mu}), (\ref{srt_nu}), (\ref{eq:p_mu_1}) and (\ref{eq:p_mu_2}), for $\forall t\in\mathbb{R}$ and $\forall\theta \in\mathbb{S}^{d_\theta-1}$:
+From Equations (\ref{eq:srt_f1}), (\ref{eq:srt_f2}), (\ref{eq:p_mu_1}) and (\ref{eq:p_mu_2}), for $\forall t\in\mathbb{R}$ and $\forall\theta \in\mathbb{S}^{d_\theta-1}$:

-which implies $\mathcal{H}_{p_{\mu_1}}\equiv\mathcal{H}_{p_{\nu_1}}$, contradicting with the assumption that the spatial Radon transform is injective.
+contradicting with the assumption that the spatial Radon transform is injective.
 Therefore, if the spatial Radon transform is injective, $g(\cdot)$ must be injective.
-We conclude that the spatial Radon transform is injective if and only if the mapping $g(\cdot)$ is an injection. \end{proof}
+We conclude that the spatial Radon transform is injective if and only if the mapping $g(\cdot)$ is an injection on $P_k(\mathbb{R}^d)$. \end{proof}